darrenvong/Shef_CodeFirst_Python/deploy-to-heroku.md

 Congratulations!
 You have now successfully deployed your application to Heroku!

 # Adding new Python libraries to your app
-When developing our apps locally, if you want to use a Python library like Flask so we can start up a server controllable by you, the library needs to be installed first before we can use it by running `pip install Flask` (or replace `Flask` with whatever library you need to install in that command).
+When developing our apps locally, if you want to use a Python library like Flask in order to start up a server controllable by you, the library needs to be installed first before we can use it by running `pip install Flask` (or replace `Flask` with whatever library you need to install in that command).